Macquart branch

 Drunkard, small trader, former soldier

 The illegitimate son of Adélaïde by the smuggler Macquart.
 Bitter, idle, and alcoholic, he embodies the hereditary vice of the Macquart line — the same tainted blood that produces genius in one descendant and madness in another here producing mere rancour and dissolution.
 He served in the army and came back with nothing except a sense of grievance against the Rougons, who have inherited the family property while he has inherited only his father's vices.
 Father of Lisa, Gervaise, and Jean, he treats his family as a resource to be exploited and abuses his long-suffering wife Joséphine for decades.
 His resentment of Pierre Rougon's prosperity is one of the cycle's persistent bass notes.
-He dies a gruesome but darkly comic death in La Terre — spontaneously combusting after a life of near-pure alcohol.
+He dies a gruesome but darkly comic death in Le Docteur Pascal — spontaneously combusting after a life of near-pure alcohol, his body so saturated that it burns like a lamp.

-Fils illégitime d'Adélaïde et du braconnier Macquart.
+Fils illégitime d'Adélaïde et du contrebandier Macquart.
 Alcoolique et rancunier, il incarne le vice héréditaire.
-Père de Lisa, Gervaise et Jean, il meurt d'une combustion spontanée dans La Terre.
+Père de Lisa, Gervaise et Jean, il meurt d'une combustion spontanée dans Le Docteur Pascal — son corps si imprégné d'alcool qu'il brûle comme une lampe.

 Slouching, sallow, with reddened nose and the loose gestures of a habitual drinker.